Fee Payment Options

 - Fees are subject to change each semester.

 - No refunds shall be made for used supplies and equipment such as cosmetology kits, diskettes, tools, and uniforms.

 - Refunds shall be made for books that are returned in new condition and accompanied by a receipt in accordance with the college’s book refund policy.
 The book refund policy shall be prominently displayed in the bookstore.

 Financial Aid Refunds

-Students whose financial aid awards exceed the direct cost of tuition and fees will receive a refund.
+Students whose Financial Aid awards exceed the direct cost of tuition and fees will receive a refund.
 Refunds are processed by the ATC Business Office each term.
-For additional information regarding refunds, students should contact the Business Office.
+For additional information regarding refunds, students should contact the ATC Business Office.

 Federal R2T4 Policy

-The federal government requires colleges to monitor the enrollment activity of each federal financial aid recipients.
+The federal government requires colleges to monitor the enrollment activity of each federal Financial Aid recipients.
 A return to title IV funds process (R2T4) must be performed on students who totally withdraw from class prior to the 60% point of each term.
-This process identifies the percentage of funding that the student earned, which often results in a reduction in the student’s award for said term.
-Therefore, students are sometimes required to repay funds received.
+This process identifies the percentage of funding that the student earned, which often results in a reduction in the student’s award for the term currently withdrawn.
+Therefore, based on the last date of attendance, students may be required to repay a percentage of funds received.